mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3807 Fighting Ships.md

 #### AGASHAAM-CLASS DESTROYER

 The _Agashaam_ class was rushed into the Imperial order of battle when it was originally produced, with many of its systems untested.
-However these ships proved to be reliable and soon became a favourite of the men who served upon them.
+However these ships proved to be reliable and soon became a favorite of the men who served upon them.
 These ships are fast, agile and used in squadrons of ten to twenty ships, overwhelming enemy vessels of larger size through numbers and concentration of fire-power.

 Agashaam DestroyerAgashaam Destroyer TonsTons Price (MCr)Price (MCr)